InsightSoftwareConsortium/ITKSphinxExamples/src/Core/SpatialObjects/LineSpatialObject/Documentation.rst

 Classes demonstrated
 --------------------
+..
+[TODO: This will need to be uncommented once PR #186 is merged and the official documentation is updated

-.. breathelink:: itk::LineSpatialObject
+.. [breathelink:: itk::LineSpatialObject
-.. breathelink:: itk::LineSpatialObjectPoint
+.. [breathelink:: itk::LineSpatialObjectPoint